Unity-Technologies/MeshSyncDCCPlugins/Docs/en/BuildDCCPlugins.md

 The build results will be located in *Dist/<DCC_Tool>* folder.
 Refer to the [installation guide](Installation.md) to install the plugin for each DCC tool.

+#### Notes

+The build process will try to link againts Poco's release libraries in the following order:
+1. MinSizeRel
+1. Release
+1. RelWithDebInfo

 ## Building on Mac OSX